SPANDigital/presidium-html-to-markdown/test/data/TestParseArticlesNoHeader/page.md

-This article doesn't have a header, the parse should fail
+This article doesn't have a header, this content should be skipped

 ;;;
 title: Article title